-Skills of blending and segmenting are taught from Reception, developing decoding and sight recognition to build fluency in reading.
+Skills of blending and segmenting are taught from Reception, developing decoding skills and sight recognition in order to develop fluency in word reading.
 Comprehension skills are taught in conjunction with fluency skills, teaching pupils the strategies to understand what they have read and to use model texts to support their writing.
-We believe that by building fluency and comprehension successfully in our pupils, we are enabling them to gain enjoyment from reading and who not only ‘learn to read’ but are able to ‘read to learn.’
+We believe that by building the fluency and comprehension skills of our pupils simultaneously, we are enabling them to become skilled and confident readers who will gain enjoyment from reading and who not only ‘learn to read’ but are able to ‘read to learn.’

-In order to help children in KS2 who still may find reading a challenge, we use Reading Plus in every Year 3, 4, 5 and 6 class.
+In order to help children in KS2 who still may find reading a challenge, we use Reading Plus in Year 3, 4, 5 and 6.
 Reading Plus is an adaptive literacy solution that improves fluency, comprehension, vocabulary, stamina, and motivation and is used to help our students become proficient readers.
 After completing an initial assessment, children access Reading Plus three times per week for 20 minutes at a time.
 They are also able to log on at home and continue to challenge themselves outside of school.